Manyata39/Quickblog/README.md

 ---

 ## 🔑 Admin Login
-Only the admin can log in to the dashboard.
+Only the admin can log in to the dashboard.Use following details to login:
+Email id: admin@ex.com
+Password: adminpassword

 ## 📦 Installation & Setup